 For this reason I would not recommend the use of pre-recorded audio tracks alone for the treatment of IBS.

-If symptoms of IBS are taking away your freedom of choice or freedom to be your calm self, please click to book an appointment and lets get started on creating a life free of unnecessary anxiety.
+If symptoms of IBS are taking away your freedom of choice or freedom to be your calm self, please click to book an appointment and lets get started on creating a life free of unnecessary pain, discomfort and health distress.